Shop

 Certified steel wire rope, tested under LME 008

 Steel wire rope is one of the equipment categories within Toco’s Lifting Machinery Entity registration, LME No. 008, held under DMR 18(5) of the OHS Act.
-Each rope length supplied by Toco is issued with a certificate under that scope.
-When rope is assembled into a wire rope sling, the finished sling is issued with its own Conformance Inspection Certificate.
-Where an OEM material trace is required, a Mill Certificate can accompany the rope or component on request.
-Technical oversight is provided by Anton van Staden, an ECSA-registered Lifting Machinery Inspector (Reg. #201112078).
-Full detail of Toco’s testing and certification scope is on the Lifting Equipment Testing & Certification page.
+Each rope length is supplied with a certificate under that scope, and a finished wire rope sling is issued with its own Conformance Inspection Certificate.
+An OEM Certificate can accompany the rope where material trace is required.

 Frequently asked questions